Specialty Contact Lenses

 A hybrid lens is a good option if you like the sharp vision a GP lens offers but don’t like the comfort of a GP lens.
 A hybrid lens is essentially a GP lens fused to a soft contact lens, which gives you a GP lens vision with better comfort.
 Hybrid lenses are more customizable than soft contact lenses but not as customizable as conventional GP or scleral lenses.

 How would you like to see during the day without contact lenses or glasses?
-Ortho-k makes that possible with the fitting of gas permeable night contact lenses!
+Ortho-k makes that possible with wearing gas permeable contact lenses at night!
 The process is reversible and a non-surgical alternative to LASIK and other refractive surgeries.

 2) To slow or decrease the rate of progression of childhood myopia.
-This is important as several studies have shown that ortho-k lenses can actually slow the rate of increase in myopia in children.
-Many parents are concerned when their child’s eyeglass prescription continues to change year after year.
-Ortho-k is the number one choice in myopia control.
+This is important as several studies have shown that ortho-k lenses can actually slow the rate of myopia in children.
+Many parents are concerned when their child’s eyeglass prescription continues to change year after year, ortho-k can be the solution.
+In addition, ortho-k is the number one choice for myopia management.

-Our practice offers to types of ortho-k lenses; Vision Shaping Treatment and CRT.
-Schedule an appointment with Dr. Somji to see if ortho-k is the right choice for you or your child.
+Our practice offers Ortho-k.
+Schedule an appointment with Drs.
+Alireza and Sana Somji to see if ortho-k is the right choice for you or your child.